w2sv/asciiplot/README.md

 # ASCIIPLOT

-### Lightweight, cross-platform terminal sequence plotting package comprising one singular function enabling the asciiization of sequence(s), whilst allowing to configure the thus created chart via a suite of options
+#### Lightweight, cross-platform terminal sequence plotting package comprising one singular function enabling the asciiization of sequence(s), whilst allowing to configure the thus created chart via a suite of options
+#### Requires python >= 3.6

-## Examples
+### Examples

 ```python